Overview

 As for airlines, major carriers like LATAM and Avianca service destinations throughout the country.
 There are also lower-cost national airlines, like Viva Air Peru, for those on a budget.
 The bus companies and airlines mentioned above are all reliable.
 Still, be wary of ultra-low-cost carriers like Star Perú, whose fleets are of dubious quality.
 It could mean more delays and cancellations of your flight than you'll find with other airlines.

-Do I need to acclimatize to Cusco's altitude?
+Do I need to acclimate to Cusco's altitude?

-Cusco's thin air has a notorious reputation—after all, the city sits at nearly 11,000 feet altitude.
-Even so, we're not talking about Mount Everest here; you will survive.
+Cusco's thin air has a notorious reputation—after all, the city sits at nearly 11,000 feet (3,353 m) altitude.
+Even so, we're not talking about Mount Everest here; you'll survive.
 There are also precautions to take ahead of time to mitigate the effects of the altitude sickness that plagues many first-timers (and even repeat visitors) to the region.

 For starters, don't overdo it.
 For the first couple days of your stay keep your walking tours to a minimum—just around the main sites in central Cusco.
 Also, the city is hilly, so try not to wander up and down all those steep roads for hours on end.
 Equally important is to make sure you drink plenty of water.

-Finally, trust in that most time-tested of Inca remedies for treating altitude sickness: coca.
-You can buy bags of dried coca leaves or drink mate de coca (coca leaf tea), which they sell in most cafes and bars.
+Finally, trust in the most time-tested Inca remedy for treating altitude sickness: coca.
+You can buy bags of dried coca leaves or drink mate de coca (coca leaf tea), which they sell in most cafés and bars.
 You can also chew the leaves like tobacco.
-(Rest easy in the knowledge that, in its unrefined form, the coca leaf is not a drug.
-Chewing or sipping it will only give you the energy of a couple shots of stiff espresso while making your mouth a tad numb.)
+(Rest easy in the knowledge that, in its unrefined form, the coca leaf isn't a drug.
+Chewing or sipping it will only give you the energy of a couple of shots of stiff espresso while making your mouth a tad numb.)
 It does a great job of keeping altitude sickness at bay, which is likely why it earned the stamp of approval from the Incas.